 There was, however, one report that the compound showed efﬁcacy in a patient with metastatic breast cancer, and this case became a ray of hope encouraging further research.
 Research showed that Futraful is converted into 5-FU as it is metabolized in the liver and then shows activity, and also that long-term exposure to cancer cells exerts a sufﬁcient anticancer effect even at low blood concentration.
 This shifted the direction to the development of an oral anticancer agent, a very uncommon formulation in the world at that time.
 It was then, April 1972, when the possibility created by intuition started moving steadily toward becoming a reality.

-Futraful is an antimetabolite and a prodrug of 5-FU which exerts its pharmacological effect by being gradually metabolized into 5-FU in the body.
-It attracted a great deal of attention in Japan when first developed.
-An antimetabolite is a kind of anticancer agent which prevents cell division of cancer cells by encouraging uptake of “fake pieces” into cancer cells.
-Futraful is a drug which utilizes one of these “fake pieces,” a substance called 5-FU.
-Taiho Pharmaceutical focused on this characteristic of Futraful to demonstrate its efficacy through long-term contact with cancer cells.
-In 1974, the product was launched in Japan as an anticancer drug that could be administered orally, which was not common in the global general practice at that time.
+Futraful is an antimetabolite which prevents the cell division of cancer cells by encouraging uptake of “fake pieces” into cancer cells.
+It exerts its pharmacological effect by being gradually metabolized into 5-FU, which is one of these “fake pieces,” in the body.
+Taiho Pharmaceutical focused on this characteristic of Futraful to demonstrate its efﬁcacy when in long-term contact with cancer cells.
+In 1974, the product was launched in Japan as an anticancer drug that could be administered orally.

 *1: As of January 2017.
 Taiho Pharmaceutical holds the development and marketing rights in Japan